eendroroy/pg_semver/README.md

 ```

-**2 version can be also compared without inserting into any table:**
+**2 versions can also be compared without inserting into any table:**

 ```sql